GeoscienceAustralia/dea-notebooks/README_tools.md

 ### Working on DEA Sandbox or NCI

-To work with this module on the DEA Sandbox or National Computational Infrastructure environments without installing it, you can add the `Tools` directory to the system path from within the `dea-notebooks` repository:
+To work with this module on the DEA Sandbox or National Computational Infrastructure environments without installing it, you can add the `Tools` directory to the system path from within your `dea-notebooks` directory:

 ```python
 import sys